MatPont/Persistence_Diagram_Barycenter_Python/README.md

 ## Computing distance between Persistence Diagrams

-This repository provides an implementation of the Auction algorithm to compute a distance between Persistence Diagrams, and hence an assignement between their pairs.
+This repository provides an implementation of the Auction algorithm to compute a distance between Persistence Diagrams, and hence an assignment between their pairs.

 Example:
 ```